influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/operate-on-columns.md

 ## Find and count unique values in a column

-Count the number of unique values in a specified column.
+Find and count the number of unique values in a specified column.

-The following examples identify and count unique locations that data was collected from.
+The following examples find and count unique locations where data was collected.

 ### Find unique values